WallarooLabs/blog.wallaroolabs.com/content/post/dynamic-tracing-pony-python.md

 For more about DTrace:

-* The book "DTrace: Dynamic Tracing in Oracle Solaris, Mac OS X, and FreeBSD" by Gregg and Mauro is a fantastic guide to using DTrace and how to observe nearly every part of the operating system kernel.
+* <a id="dtrace-book"></a> The book "DTrace: Dynamic Tracing in Oracle Solaris, Mac OS X, and FreeBSD" by Gregg and Mauro is a fantastic guide to using DTrace and how to observe nearly every part of the operating system kernel.
   Ask your favorite bookseller to get a hardcopy or a electronic/PDF version.
 I have both and still use them regularly. `^_^`